 Stick to these steps and talk to your healthcare pro for a good recovery and heart health.

-Seize this chance for a fresh outlook on heart health.
-If you need understanding and guidance, Dr. Karthigesan's team is here.
-Let's discuss your heart health.
-Let’s connect.
+Take this opportunity to gain a fresh perspective on your heart health.
+If you need support and expert advice, our team is here to help.
+Connect with us to discuss your heart health.

 Preparation steps such as consulting with a doctor, potentially stopping certain medications, fasting before the procedure, and arranging transportation are necessary.